Krotom/games-n-tools/README.md

 # No Python Required !

-The respository has its own python inside it(and its very unstable so better not touch the code if you don't know what you are doing)
+The repository has its own python inside it(and its very unstable so better not touch the code if you don't know what you are doing)
-So you don't need to install python on your computer, just clone or install the respository and you're ready
+So you don't need to install python on your computer, just clone or install the repository and you're ready

 # How To Run ?